 More recently, parents have begun choosing modern, international names inspired by celebrities and athletes.
 This presents another potential issue, however: they run into the risk of being stereotyped.

-Children with traditional names celebrate their “name day” in Spain, which is the day named in honour of the saint or figure they are named after.
+Children with traditional names celebrate their name day in Spain.
+These days are in honor of the saint or figure with the same name.
 This day is just as celebrated as their birthdays, if not more so.

 Popular Spanish girls’ names